fowled/mango/README.md

-# Mazz'Bot
+# Mango
-A useful Discord bot, written in Javascript with Discord.js
+A useful multilingual Discord bot, written in Javascript with Discord.js